ConvexityTeam/chats-api/README.md

 Click on "New merge request" to create a new merge request from your branch to the original repository's main branch.
 Provide a descriptive title and detailed description of your changes in the merge request.

+# Convexity Humanitarian Aid Transfer Solution (CHATS) Starting Guide

+    CHATS API
+    Copyright (C) 2023  Convexity CVA Inc.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.